THOMASELOVE/431-classes-2024/class02/welcome-report.md

 - Supportive professors and staff
 - The interactive teaching methodologies deployed by the professor, which increased student engagement within course lectures and activities.
 - The course professor and TA have regular office hours, which don’t need to be long or very frequent.
 I would feel wonderful if someone could give me a hint after I’ve tried all possible solutions on my own.
 - The knowledge and practice in a course can be applied to solve real world problems.
+- ...
+The lecturer.
 - The professor
 - The professor
 - The professor!
 I really appreciate when they are engaged and passionate about what they're teaching